Sam-Katoozi/Sam-Katoozi/README.md

 - ⚡ Fun fact: ...
 -->
-I have worked with PHP, Laravel, Javascript, CSS, MySQL, MSSQL I'm currently learning Python and Learning more about DevOps
+I have worked with PHP, Laravel, Javascript, CSS, MySQL, MSSQL I'm currently learning Python and more about DevOps